colourlessGreenIdeas/dual_agent_setup/my-instructions.md

 **DEVELOPMENT CYCLES:**
 1. **DEV mode**: Implement active goal with TDD
 2. Press Enter when done
-3. **CRITIC mode**: Review the implementation
+3. **CRITIC mode**: Review the implementation (can switch autonomously)
 4. Press Enter when reviewed
 5. Repeat until goal approved

+**AUTONOMOUS MODE SWITCHING:**
+- The AI operates completely autonomously, switching between DEV and CRITIC modes without user prompts
+- When DEV completes work (Status: READY_FOR_REVIEW), it automatically switches to CRITIC mode
+- When CRITIC approves work (Status: APPROVED), it automatically switches to DEV mode for next goal
+- When CRITIC finds issues (Status: NEEDS_WORK), it automatically switches to DEV mode to address feedback
+- This eliminates ALL need for manual mode switching

+**CONTINUOUS AUTONOMOUS OPERATION:**
+- The AI continues working through goals without ANY human intervention
+- After completing a goal, immediately starts the next goal in the sequence
+- Only stops if truly blocked (Status: BLOCKED) or if all goals are completed
+- NEVER waits for "continue" instructions from the human
+- Updates handoff.md automatically when switching modes
+- Operates as a fully autonomous development system

 ## How It Works

 ```
 ┌─────────────────────────────────────────────────┐
 │ 1.
-DEV MODE (You in Cursor)                    │
+DEV MODE (Autonomous)                       │
-│    - Cursor reads .cursorrules (DEV section)   │
+│    - AI reads .cursorrules (DEV section)       │
-│    - You write tests first                     │
+│    - AI writes tests first (TDD)               │
-│    - You implement minimally                   │
+│    - AI implements minimally                   │
-│    - You update handoff.md → READY_FOR_REVIEW  │
+│    - AI updates handoff.md → READY_FOR_REVIEW  │
-│    - Press Enter in terminal                   │
+│    - AI automatically switches to CRITIC mode  │
 └─────────────────────────────────────────────────┘
-                    ↓
+                    ↓ (AUTOMATIC)
 ┌─────────────────────────────────────────────────┐
 │ 2.
-CRITIC MODE (You in Cursor)                 │
+CRITIC MODE (Autonomous)                    │
-│    - Cursor reads .cursorrules (CRITIC section)│
+│    - AI reads .cursorrules (CRITIC section)    │
-│    - You review tests, code, goal alignment    │
+│    - AI reviews tests, code, goal alignment    │
-│    - You check for over-engineering            │
+│    - AI checks for over-engineering            │
-│    - You update handoff.md → APPROVED/NEEDS_WORK│
+│    - AI updates handoff.md → APPROVED/NEEDS_WORK│
-│    - Press Enter in terminal                   │
+│    - AI automatically switches based on status │
 └─────────────────────────────────────────────────┘
-                    ↓
+                    ↓ (AUTOMATIC)
-        APPROVED? → Next goal
+        APPROVED? → Switch to DEV mode for next goal
-        NEEDS_WORK? → Back to DEV mode
+        NEEDS_WORK? → Switch to DEV mode to address feedback
+        BLOCKED? → Wait for human intervention
 ```

 ## Key Files